 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

-The concept is a supercharged walkie-talkie that we all had as kids… or we can still buy today.
-But supercharged they are.
-They run on the same network as your cellphone, so the range is nationwide, they connect fast without static or delay.
+The concept is a supercharged walkie-talkie that we all had as kids—or can still buy today.
+But they are supercharged.
+They run on the same network as your cellphone, so the range is nationwide, and they connect fast without static or delay.

-Two of the units run $100, and you can link up to ten units.
+Two units run $100, and you can link up to ten units.
 For parents or maybe elderly caretakers, you can put an app on your phone to be included in the communication.
-You actually need the app to set them up to use WiFi (available for both Android and iOS), add track location and other easy admin functions.
-Setup was fast and easy.
+You actually need the app to set them up to use WiFi (available for both Android and iOS), add track location, and other easy admin functions.
+The setup was fast and easy.
 We were talking and having fun with my son in less than 5 minutes for both units.

 You can use the app as a device to talk and listen.
-You can also track where the unit is from the app, check the battery level and manage the account.
-The units come pre-named (like Peaceful Tiger or Awesome Bear), but you can change the name as my son did to Fortnite King.
+You can also track where the unit is from the app, check the battery level, and manage the account.
+The units come pre-named (like Peaceful Tiger or Awesome Bear), but you can change the name to Fortnite King as my son did.

-Again, because they run on the cell phone network the range is as good as cell service in your area – you could have one, and the other could be cross country and no problems.
+Again, because they run on the cell phone network, their range is as good as cell service in your area—you could have one, and the other could be cross-country with no problems.

-These are ideal for kids that are not quite ready for a pricey phone and monthly plan but still want to be in touch – practice, friends house or just out being a kid.
-Because you can track them via the app parents, have peace of mind.
-Other ideal use would be an elderly parent or relative.
-With only three controls on the unit, it is easy and simple to stay connected.
-I can also see these as great for multi-car road trips, camping or out on the water.
+These are ideal for kids who are not quite ready for a pricey phone and monthly plan but still want to be in touch – practice, at friends’ houses, or just out being a kid.
+Parents have peace of mind because you can track them via the app.
+Another ideal use would be an elderly parent or relative.
+With only three controls on the unit, staying connected is easy and simple.
+I can also see these as great for multi-car road trips, camping, or out on the water.
 Again, the only limitation is having cell service.
 We had no challenges in our few weeks of use.

-My only real gripe is they need a proprietary cable to charge.
+My only real gripe is that they need a proprietary cable to charge.
 If you leave it behind or misplace it, you will be out of luck.
-Stores won’t carry, and you will have a dead unit.
+Stores won’t carry it, and you will have a dead unit.
 So, don’t lose it.

-The monthly service runs $9.99 + taxes per Relay will be charged at activation.
+The monthly service runs $9.99 + taxes per Relay, which will be charged at activation.

 Fun.
 Easy.
 Inexpensive.
 Grab a pair and get your Relay on.